-To be certain that all non-discrimination policies and procedures are administered properly, the Board of Education has appointed Assistant Superintendent, Leslie McNaughton, to act as the District's compliance officer/ civil rights coordinator of such policies and procedures.
-Concerns or questions may be directed to her office at 2140 Atlas Street, Columbus Ohio, 43228, telephone (614) 921-7000.
+To be certain that all non-discrimination policies and procedures are administered properly, the Board of Education has appointed Executive Director of Human Resources, Roy Walker, to act as the District's compliance officer/civil rights coordinator of such policies and procedures.
+Concerns or questions may be directed to his office at 2140 Atlas Street, Columbus Ohio, 43228, telephone (614) 921-7000.